Breast Cancer Genetic Testing

 - Any man diagnosed with breast cancer, or an individual who has a close male relative with breast cancer

-- Discussion of the roles genes play in the development of cancer
+- Discussion of the roles genes play in the development of breast cancer

-- Discussion of the risks, benefits and limitations of genetic testing
+- Discussions of the risk, benefits and limitations of genetic testing for breast cancer

 - Post-testing genetic counseling with genetic testing results